favstats/TidyTuesday-1/TT.4.17.18/README.md

 I got the idea to to a mosaic plot with this data.
 I chose 8 countries off the top of my head.
 I used the population from https://en.wikipedia.org/wiki/List_of_countries_and_dependencies_by_population.
 These are all 2017 or 2018 population numbers.

 I used ggmosaic for this plot.
 I worked through the ggmosiac vignette to get an idea how they work.
-I got an error '''Error in is.finite(x) : default method not implemented for type 'list''''.
-I was able to solve it by using '''devtools::install_github('cran/ggplot2')''', a solution I found here: https://github.com/haleyjeppson/ggmosaic/issues/9
+I got an error ```Error in is.finite(x) : default method not implemented for type 'list'```.
+I was able to solve it by using ```devtools::install_github('cran/ggplot2')```, a solution I found here: https://github.com/haleyjeppson/ggmosaic/issues/9

 Source: <br />
 Data - https://github.com/rfordatascience/tidytuesday/blob/master/README.md <br />